Overview of PC 29805 Charges in California

 The court treats PC 29805 as a wobbler.
 Wobblers are special charges in California.
 The prosecution can handle these charges as either misdemeanor or felony offenses.
 In either situation, an individual would face high fines after a conviction.

-However, misdemeanors and felonies lead to different periods of incarceration here in Los Angeles.
-Individuals can face up to one year behind bars for a misdemeanor or up to three years for a felony.
+However, misdemeanors and felonies lead to different periods of incarceration in Los Angeles.
+For a misdemeanor, individuals can face up to one year behind bars or up to three years for a felony.
+A Los Angeles criminal defense lawyer could help you handle either misdemeanor or felony charges.

 Defenses for Firearm Possession After Misdemeanor Convictions